-I don’t usually establish to be read lists.
-However, now that we are in the last quarter of the year, there are some books I really want to read before 2016 comes to an end.
+I don’t usually establish to-be-read lists.
+However, now that we are in the last quarter of the year, there are some books that I really want to read before 2016 comes to an end.
 The list features books written by contemporary authors, some classics and Portuguese poetry.

 Before the year is over, I expect to read four more classics.
-One of them is Northanger Abbey by Jane Austen, whom the other four books I read by I really enjoyed and whom I haven’t read for a while.
+One of them is Northanger Abbey by Jane Austen, whose other four books that I read I really enjoyed and whom I haven’t read for a while.
 I also intend to read Dubliners by James Joyce, Frankenstein by Mary Shelley and A Morgadinha dos Canaviais by Júlio Dinis.
-These books were all written by famous writers who I have never read before, so I am not quite sure what to expect from them.
+These books were all written by famous writers whom I have never read before, so I am not quite sure what to expect from them.

 A reading list would not be complete without some poetry.
 So, I want to read two poetry collections by two famous Portuguese poets.
-One of them is O Nome das Coisas by Sophia de Mello Breyner Andresen, a writer that I studied more than once at school and continued reading after that.
-I believe this poetry collection was mainly inspired by the end of the dictatorship in Portugal in 1974.
-Sonetos by Florbela Espanca is the other poetry collection I intend to read soon and I expect it to be full of sad sonnets.
+One of them is O Nome das Coisas by Sophia de Mello Breyner Andresen, a writer that I studied more than once at school and that I continued reading after that.
+I believe that this poetry collection was mainly inspired by the end of the dictatorship in Portugal in 1974.
+Sonetos by Florbela Espanca is the other poetry collection I intend to read soon.
+I expect it to be full of sad sonnets.

 I am currently reading Jonathan Strange & Mr Norrell by Susanna Clarke.
-This is a really long book with 1000 pages which tells the story of the return of magic to England in the 19th century.
+This is a really long book, with more than 1000 pages, which tells the story of the return of magic to England in the 19th century.
 I liked what I have read so far (I am more than halfway through it) and expect to post a review about it soon.

 Have you read any of these books?
 Which books do you intend to read before the year is over?
 Tell me in the comments!